Swap Prague for this underrated Czech city break

 What language do they speak?

 Czech.
-Expect potted English from old timers, but free-flowing banter with younger Czechs and students.
+Expect potted English from old-timers, but free-flowing banter with younger Czechs and students.

 Should I tip?